-At some point or another, that laptop that has served us well for so many years it to become to ‘old’ to run operating systems, such as Windows 10, that require more up to date hardware.
+At some point or another, that laptop that has served us well for so many years becomes too ‘old’ to run operating systems, such as Windows 10, that require more up-to-date hardware.

-This doesn’t means that we cannot use that old laptop anymore, because if it still works if would be a waste to throw it away.
+This doesn’t mean that we cannot use that old laptop anymore, because if it still works it would be a waste to throw it away.
 Instead, we can install an operating system that has lower system requirements.

-And here it comes the best part, Linux based operating systems like Ubuntu are free, has much lower system requirements than Windows and can be installed easily and in no time.
+And here comes the best part, Linux-based operating systems like Ubuntu are free, have much lower system requirements than Windows, and can be installed easily and in no time.

 Installing Ubuntu on an old laptop

-Ubuntu can not only be downloaded from their official page but also they provide instructions on how to install it or even the option to try it before installing it by running it from an USB.
+Ubuntu can not only be downloaded from its official page but also provide instructions on how to install it or even the option to try it before installing it by running it from a USB.

-As Ubuntu it is very well known and used, it has a lot of community support and a lot of resources are available on the net.
-Any doubt, question, clarification or already has an answer readily available or can be asked to the Ubuntu community.
+As Ubuntu is very well known and used, it has a lot of community support and a lot of resources are available on the net.
+Any doubt, question, clarification, or already has an answer readily available or can be asked to the Ubuntu community.

-Said that, if that old laptop it is only required for some basic tasks like browsing internet or watching a movie, Ubuntu can deployed and used straight away.
+Said that, if that old laptop is only required for some basic tasks like browsing the internet or watching a movie, Ubuntu can be deployed and used straight away.

 Giving the old laptop new and useful purposes